-3.2.3.2 Network Interface
+3.2.3.4 Network Interface

-On-board network connectivity is provided by means of an intel[®] Ethernet Controller I350-AM4 providing up to four 10/100/1000 Mb Ethernet ports.
-The NIC chip is supported by x4 PCIe Gen2 signals from the IIO module of the CPU 1 processor.
+Network connectivity is provided by means of an onboard Intel® Ethernet Controller 1350-AM4 providing up to four 10/100/1000 Mb Ethernet ports.
+The NIC chip is supported by implementing x4 PCIe Gen3 signals from the IIO module of the CPU 1 processor.

+On the Intel® Server Board S2600CO, four external 10/100/1000 Mb RJ45 Ethernet ports are provided.
 Each Ethernet port drives two LEDs located on each network interface connector.
 The LED at the right of the connector is the link/activity LED and indicates network connection when on, and transmit/receive activity when blinking.
 The LED at the left of the connector indicates link speed as defined in the following table.

-Table 8.
+Table 9.
 External RJ45 NIC Port LED Definition

 LED Color LED State NIC State

 Off LAN link not established

 Left Green On LAN link is established

 Blinking LAN activity is occurring

-Off 10 Mb/sec data rate
+N/A Off 10 Mb/sec data rate

-Right Green On 100 Mb/sec data rate
+Right Amber On 100 Mb/sec data rate

-Yellow On 1000 Mb /sec data rate
+Green On 1000 Mb /sec data rate